nik-popov/nikether/README.md

 npm run cf:deploy
 ```

-Behind the scenes this runs `next-on-pages deploy`, which produces the Worker bundle (`.vercel/output/static/_worker.js`) and hands it to Cloudflare.
+This script triggers a fresh `next-on-pages` build before handing the output (`.vercel/output/static/_worker.js`) to `wrangler deploy`.
 Update `wrangler.toml` to customize bindings, routes, or environment-specific settings as needed.